Reimagining Cosmopolitanism

 What does it mean to be a “citizen” of such a world?
 The aim of Reimagining Cosmopolitanism is to initiate a robust dialogue that will reimagine cosmopolitanism for our times and develop a new and critical set of conceptual tools and categories.
 Such an inquiry necessitates an interdisciplinary, international approach, engaging participants’ diverse methodological approaches to creatively and critically theorize new forms, sites, and manifestations of cosmopolitanism.
 Reimagining Cosmopolitanism will bring together scholars and members of the public from a variety of backgrounds and disciplines (including anthropology, political science, history, English, geography, cultural studies, sociology, and cinema and media studies), with a special focus on the Global South.

-The papers developed over the course of a series of workshops will ultimately be published in The Oxford Handbook of Cosmopolitanism, currently under contract with Oxford University Press and due to be published in 2024.
-The project will culminate in a major public conference and art exhibition at the University of Chicago in late 2024 or early 2025.
+The papers developed over the course of a series of workshops will ultimately be published in The Oxford Handbook of Cosmopolitanism, currently under contract with Oxford University Press and due to be published in 2025.
+The project will culminate in a major public conference and art exhibition at the University of Chicago in May 2025.

 Reimagining Cosmopolitanism is organized by 3CT and the Neubauer Collegium for Culture and Society with additional support from the Franke Institute for the Humanities, Oxford University Press, the University of Chicago Center in Delhi, and the University of Chicago Center in Paris.